The Dance of the Eunuchs by Kamala Das : Analysis

 Life and works of Kamala Das

 Kamala Das, also known as Madhavikuti, was born in Malabar in 1934.
 She received her education at home and in schools in Bengal and Kerala.
-Coming from a family of writers, her mother, Padma Bhushan Nalapat Balamani Amma, was a renowned Malayalam poet, and her father was the editor and Managing Director of Mathrubhumi, a leading Malayalam newspaper.
+Coming from a family of writers, her mother, Padma Bhushan Nalapat Balamani Amma, was a famous Malayalam poet, and her father was the editor and Managing Director of Mathrubhumi, a leading Malayalam newspaper.
 At the age of fifteen, she married K. Madhava Das, who later became an R.B.I.
 Officer.

 Kamala Das started writing poetry at the age of six, with her first poem published in P.E.N.
 India at fourteen, edited by Sophia Wadia.
 Her poetry gained recognition when she received the Asian Poetry Prize from P.E.N.
 Philippines in 1963.
 She served as the poetry editor of The Illustrated Weekly of India from 1971 to 72 and again from 1978 to 79.
 Her works appeared in various publications, including Opinion, New Writing in India, and Young Commonwealth Poets.